alecperkins/coffeetable/README.md

 # CoffeeTable
-A drop-in workbench for experimentation, CoffeeTable provides a CoffeeScript console on a page.
+A drop-in workbench for experimentation.
+CoffeeTable provides a CoffeeScript console on a page.

 [repo](https://github.com/alecperkins/coffeetable)